de-koks/learn-solidity/README.md

-# learn-solidity repo

-Content:
-# lottery branch
+# Learn Solidity Repository

+This repository contains a couple of Solidity smart contracts and unit tests implemented using the Hardhat framework.

+## Branches Overview

+### `lottery` Branch
-contains a Solidity smart contract implementing a lottery.
+This branch contains a Solidity smart contract implementing a lottery.

-# hardhat-tests-lottery branch
+### `hardhat-tests-lottery` Branch
-contains JavaScript unit tests that are implemented on the Hardhat framework to cover the lottery functionality.
+This branch contains JavaScript unit tests implemented using the Hardhat framework to cover the functionality of the lottery contract.

-# nft branch
+### `nft` Branch
-contains a Solidity contract implementing a simple NFT collection.
+This branch contains a Solidity smart contract implementing a simple NFT collection.